 It’s been said that certain City Leaders viewed the fire as an opportunity to take over the land owned or leased to African Americans.
 Maybe this is why they called it the “Great Fire” versus the worst disaster in New Bern’s History.

-Uptown Business and Professional Association (UB&PA) has created a Trail of Flames Tour
+Today, the Uptown Business and Professional Association (UB&PA) has created a Trail of Flames Tour.

 Contributions to help in this special project can be sent to Uptown Business & Professional Association (UB&PA), PO Box 14182, New Bern, NC 28561.